 Has the sun made a surprise appearance?
 Take to the outdoors and create a barbecue spread post haste.
 We have tips for a complete menu that skips the arduous prep and allows you more time by the grill.

-The weather is as unreliable as an old box of damp firelighters festering under the sink, so a lot of us choose to fire up a barbie at the last hour.
-While searing flames are known for cooking food in quick time, often the most time-consuming aspect is preparation and ping ponging through a busy meat aisle.
+The UK weather is as unreliable as an old box of damp firelighters festering under the sink, so a lot of us choose to fire up a barbie at the last hour.
+While searing flames are known for cooking food in quick time, often the most time-consuming aspect is preparation and zooming around a busy meat aisle like a hungry pinball.
 We’ve put together some cheats and shopping hints that’ll take a skewer to your stress bubble.

 Shoot off from the starting blocks by writing a succinct list to take to the supermarket – a large store is the best option for buying everything in one fell swoop.
 Try to list according to aisle and don’t stray from your chosen basics.
 If you’re faced with empty meat shelves, adapt and go vegetarian with chunky halloumi and meaty mushrooms.

 Meat really does benefit from being immersed in a marinade – a plain old chicken thigh can be elevated into something much more tender and flavoursome with the addition of some citrus, herbs and oil.
-This red citrus marinade needs only half an hour to take effect.
+This red citrus marinade needs only half an hour to work its magic.
 The red wine quickly penetrates the meat and injects it with a deep colour, and, when coupled with citrus from orange zest and juice, tenderises and flavours in super-fast time.

 Italian antipasti: Parma ham, salami, green olives, anchovies, sundried tomatoes, preserved artichokes.